-16. Product Rulings were introduced for the purpose of providing certainty about tax consequences for entities in schemes such as this.
-In keeping with that intention the ATO suggests that promoters and advisers ensure that participants are fully informed of any legislative changes after this Ruling is issued.
+15. Product Rulings were introduced for the purpose of providing certainty about tax consequences for entities in schemes such as this.
+In keeping with that intention the Commissioner suggests that promoters and advisers ensure that participants are fully informed of any legislative changes after the Product Ruling has issued.